grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-a-data-source-plugin/annotation-queries.md

 If your data source plugin implements a custom annotation editor, you can write tests that verify that the editor works as expected.
 If you haven't implemented a custom editor, then the plugin uses the built-in editor.
 In that case, it's not necessary to write tests.

-The following example is a simple smoke test that verifies that a custom annotation editor loads.
+The following example is a simple smoke test that verifies that a custom annotation editor loads:

 ```ts title="annotations.spec.ts"
 import { expect, test } from '@grafana/plugin-e2e';